The Genomics, Biostatistics, and Bioinformatics Core at the Tulane Center for Aging provides the following services:

 The Ion S5 XL (Fig. 1) next-generation sequencing system, funded by COBRE project, utilizes semiconductor technology based on direct real-time measurements of hydrogen ions (protons) liberated as a result of phosphodiester bond formation during DNA replication.

-Recently paired with Ion S5 XL, the Ion Chef (Fig. 2) and AB Library Builder (Fig. 3) significantly simplify the next-generation sequencing workflow with automating library preparation, template generation, and chip loading.
-This modification increased the volume of our experiments (RNA-Seq, AmpliSeq, miRNA-Seq and whole-exome sequencing).
+Paired with Ion S5 XL, the Ion Chef (Fig. 2) significantly simplifies the next-generation sequencing workflow with automating library preparation, template generation, and chip loading.
+This modification increased the volume of our RNA-Seq, Ampli-Seq and miRNA-Seq applications in the core.

 RNA - Seq